 Optimizing in-house human resources: Many business leaders in the U.S. have realized the importance of reskilling and upskilling existing internal staff.
 Those who have accompanied the business for a long time and possess growth potential will be “strong knights” on the development chessboard.
 This move is seen as an assured solution while the “thirst” for talent is still lingering.

-"Filling the hole" by outsourcing: A short-term solution to help U.S. businesses solve the employee shortage in the digital transformation process is to outsource.
-Top 5 health insurance company in the US – Health Care Service Corporation (HSCS), has hired a third party to provide staff to help manage performance, store data, administrate systems, and build IT “fences” for cybersecurity.
-Meanwhile, DVI Group – a U.S. video production agency – have chosen to use HR outsourcing services so as to assist them in managing employees, building most suitable benefits package and policies for their employees.
+“Filling the hole” by outsourcing: A short-term solution to help U.S. businesses solve the employee shortage in the digital transformation process is to outsource.
+Top 5 health insurance companies in the US – Health Care Service Corporation (HSCS), has hired a third party to provide staff to help manage performance, store data, administrate systems, and build IT “fences” for cybersecurity.
+Meanwhile, DVI Group – a U.S. video production agency – has chosen to use HR outsourcing services so as to assist them in managing employees, building most suitable benefits package and policies for their employees.
 After a short time using this service, DVI Group leaders have received numerous positive feedbacks from employees on operation process as well as other engagement activities.

 Outsourced personnel acts as a “reinforcement” being rich in expertise in critical fields that helps business system operate smoothly, relives internal team from their excessive workload, which further improve satisfaction and enjoyment of the staff.
 Additionally, this service also helps save costs and shorten the time needed, compared to training a team or recruiting new people.

 In the context that the digital transformation race is reaching a climax, it is likely that businesses will not be able to retrain or recruit suitable personnel in time.
 To avoid lagging behind, companies can consider outsourcing personnel as an immediate solution to remove operational bottlenecks, and spend the time saved on improving current workforce’s capability minimizing the human resources risk in the future.